SamSam9090/syrianarchive-http/Pages/about/team.md

 __Open source analyst__

 Tareef verifies and analyses visual documentation of human rights violations.
 He has previously worked with Frontline Defenders, with Tactical Technology
-Collective and with 7asoub,a technical academy teaching programming languages to youth.
+Collective and with [Hsoub](https://www.hsoub.com/en/) Academy,a technical academy teaching programming languages to youth.
 Tareef has an educational background in Electrical engineering.
 Tareef is based in Turkey.